shorock/islandora_composer/README.md

 * Islandora
   * Islandora brings in Tuque as a dependency
 * Islandora Collection, PDF and Basic Image packs
+  * bringing in the Drupal Imagemagick module
-* Islandora Pathauto (to show off pulling in Drupal's pathauto as a dependency)
+* Islandora Pathauto
+  * pulls in Pathauto

 **Note: this only installs the modules, you still have to enable them with drush or /admin/modules.**